hugobpontes/B-FRAM-FS/README.md

 ## Contents
 BFFS: File system source and header file

-Examples: Examples of programs that use this file system and drivers Dummy FRAM Driver: Dummy driver that includes software for interaction with an emulated FRAM (as a uint8_t array) just to test the file system functions.
+Examples: Examples of programs that use this file system and drivers

+Dummy FRAM Driver: Dummy driver that includes software for interaction with an emulated FRAM (as a uint8_t array) just to test the file system functions.

 SPI FRAM Driver: Driver that includes the software for interaction with the selected FRAM using SPI.

+Template FRAM Driver: Template driver files with instruction on how to write your own driver
 ## Features

 The functions that the file system provides are: (fs meaning file system)